oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Authorization Code Flow {#authorization_code_flow}
 =======================

-Browser-based apps that are public clients and use the authorization code grant type described in Section 4.1 of OAuth 2.0 {{RFC6749}} MUST also follow these additional requirements described in this section.
+Browser-based applications that are public clients and use the authorization code grant type described in Section 4.1 of OAuth 2.0 {{RFC6749}} MUST also follow these additional requirements described in this section.